 Who I Work With

-People need kink-proficient therapists so that this key part of their identities can be accurately seen, affirmed or repaired with informed perspectives.
-The therapist should know enough to explore the client’s personal experience, without needing basic education about the kink itself.
+People need kink-proficient therapists so that this key part of their identities can be accurately seen, affirmed or assisted by informed perspectives.
+The therapist should be able to focus on the client’s personal experience, without needing basic education about the kink itself.

 Erotic, gender and relational freedoms come with minority stresses, especially for people of color.
-The sex-negative, mono-normative (puritanically -based) oppression of social, political and legal systems is an open discussion in this office, and its connection with other forms of bias.
+The sex-negative, mono-normative (puritanically-based) oppression of social, political and legal systems is connected to other forms of socio-cultural dominance.

 Many kinky clients also need a therapist who’s proficient in non-monogamous relationship work.
-There’s intersection between kink and non-monogamy communities and cultures.
+There’s considerable intersection between kink and non-monogamous communities and cultures.